 - Asp Vipers, common in France and Italy.

-- Sand Vipers, also known as nose-horned vipers, found in southeast Europe.
+- Sand Vipers, or nose-horned vipers, found in southeast Europe.

 - Common Vipers found widely throughout most of Europe.
 They are the only venomous snake found in the United Kingdom.

-- Lataste’s Vipers, also known as snub-nosed vipers, found in Portugal and Spain.
+- Lataste’s Vipers, or snub-nosed vipers, found in Portugal and Spain.